 Wrapping up

-Windows 11 brings with it loads of new features.
-Some that you'll probably love *cough* snap layouts *cough*, and some that you'd rather not have to deal with.
+Windows 11 introduces an exciting new feature set.
+Some features you'll probably love *cough* snap layouts *cough*, and some you'd rather not have to deal with.